-- 6.01 As provided for in Article 15.01, employees may be assigned to categories of work other than that of their primary assignment to provide temporary assistance within a department or in other departments provided that such temporary assistance does not affect the ability of that employee to properly perform the duties for which that employee was hired. - Temporary assistance shall defined as no more than sixty (60) minutes of assistance and cannot be used for a department that has no Head of Department and/or used to replace a worker already working in a specific department.
-It is also understood that the temporary assistance for a specific task/department shall not become a normal/ regular occurrence. - 6.02 When there is a work period of three (3) hours or longer, the employee shall be entitled to one paid fifteen (15) minute rest period approximately mid point after the start of the work period.
+6.01 Employees may be assigned to categories of work other than that of their primary assignment to provide temporary assistance within a department or in other departments provided that such temporary assistance does not affect the ability of that employee to properly perform the duties for which that employee was hired.

+Temporary assistance shall be defined as no more than sixty (60) minutes of assistance and cannot be used for a department that has no Head of Department and/or used to replace a worker already working in a specific department.
+It is also understood that the temporary assistance for a specific task/department shall not become a normal/ regular occurrence.

+6.02 When there is a work period of three (3) hours or longer, the employee shall be entitled to one paid fifteen (15) minute rest period approximately mid point after the start of the work period.
 This rest period may be deferred by the mutual consent of the Union and the employer.
 If this break is deferred, the fifteen (15) minutes will be added to the time worked on the day for pay purposes.